 - Damage from falling objects or missiles

-To have physical damage “full coverage” on your vehicle, you need to obtain not only comprehensive but also collision coverage.
+You need to obtain not only comprehensive but also collision coverage to have physical damage or "full coverage" on your car.
 Collision will cover you if your car hits, or is hit by, another vehicle or object.
 Some insurance companies will not offer you comprehensive coverage unless you also carry collision coverage as part of your car insurance policy.